 - Standard delivery within three working days for £3.99 (and free over £30) – including bulky goods such as table tennis tables to anywhere in Great Britain.

-The company seems to have designed its online offering to complement and overcome the location restrictions of its national network which, despite comprising 43 stores in the UK, only has four north of the M62.
+The company seemed to have designed its online offering to complement and overcome the location restrictions of its national network which, despite comprising 43 stores in the UK, only has four north of the M62.
 As such, the multimillion-pound refit and expansion of its east London flagship could effectively give the green light for this new template to be copied and pasted into existing locations, as well as brand-new outlets opening in new markets across the nation and beyond.